Project info

 By visiting different types of schools and exchanging ideas with experienced practitioners, the students should be inspired and find role models for their future teaching practice.

-The Learning Journey 2024 took place in April.
-Ten participants traveled to different schools in Germany, including the Werkstattschule Rostock, the Freie Waldorfschule Karlsruhe and the Winterhuder Reformschule in Hamburg.
+The first study trip in 2024 took place in April.
+Ten participants traveled to various schools in Germany, including the Werkstattschule Rostock, the Freie Waldorfschule Karlsruhe, and the Winterhuder Reformschule.
+In the 2024/2025 winter semester, two study trips were undertaken with a total of 17 participants.
+A total of 37 students took part in four study trips during the summer semester.

 The aim is to get to know the criteria and evaluation systems for successful schools and to question them critically.
 We plan to experience different types of schools and thus gain an impression of what a good school can be.